Biden's North Korea strategy is a long way from Trump's showy diplomacy - KTVZ

 The days of glitzy, leader-to-leader summits and other photo ops that defined President Donald Trump’s diplomatic forays with North Korea and elevated Kim appear over for now.
 So are the attempts at a grand bargain, “everything for everything” denuclearization agreement.

-Instead, Biden administration officials are focused on what they call a “calibrated, practical approach,” seeking incremental progress toward denuclearization through sustained diplomatic engagements.
+Instead, Biden administration officials are focused on shows of strength and unity with South Korea and what they call a “calibrated, practical approach,” seeking incremental progress toward denuclearization through sustained diplomatic engagements.
 And Kim, once again isolated on the world stage and unable to grip and grin with a US president, appears poised to reach for a headline-grabbing intercontinental ballistic missile test while Biden is in the region instead.

 One year after the Biden administration completed a review of its North Korea policy, Biden’s first trip to South Korea now puts him at the center of the still unproven new strategy.